WWOOF is "World Wide Opportunities on Organic Farms"

 WWOOF Host commitment

-- To provide accommodation which is clean, warm in winter and dry during rain
+- To provide accommodation which is clean, dry and warm in winter

-- To provide opportunities to learn new skills by working alongside you
+- To provide opportunities for learning new skills by working alongside WWOOFers when necessary

 - To be patient and open minded and avoid over-expectation of WWOOFers

 - To discuss difficulties if they arise and remember that misunderstandings can be resolved by a simple talk!